bandprotocol/bandchain-docs/docs/develop/developer-tools/02-bandchain.js/03-getting-started.md

 ## Simple Query

-The query client allows you to read data from the blockchain without needing a wallet or paying transaction fees.
-This is perfect for fetching account balances, oracle data, validator information, and more.
+The query client allows you to read data from the BandChain without needing a wallet or paying transaction fees.
+This is perfect for fetching account balances, price feeds data, validator information, and more.

 > **Note**: This example is for demonstration purposes only.
 Do not use in production.
 Please see examples at https://github.com/bandprotocol/bandchain.js/tree/master/example